 UAE Drink and Drive Offence in the UAE

 For some visitors, the allure of Dubai and UAE’s lively nightlife quickly becomes a nightmare when they are arrested for drinking and driving.
-A drunk driving offense in the UAE can have adverse implications, including imprisonment, hefty fines, driving license suspension, and confiscation of your vehicle.
-Whether you are a resident or a visitor, there are many reasons why you should not drink and drive in the UAE.
+A drunk driving offence in the UAE can have adverse implications, including imprisonment, hefty fines, driving license suspension, and confiscation of your vehicle.
+Whether you are a resident or a visitor (tourist), there are many reasons why you should not drink and drive in the UAE.

 While it is not a crime to consume alcohol in the UAE, the country has some stringent laws on drinking in general, especially drunk driving.
 For instance, it is illegal to drink in public, including on the street or without a license.
 You should also be at least 21 years old to consume alcohol in the UAE.

 As a tourist or an expatriate, you still need a license to drink alcohol, even in venues like hotels and private clubs.
 Additionally, you should only purchase alcohol from specialized and licensed liquor stores.
 Generally, UAE’s strict drinking laws are meant to deter drunk driving.